Wall Street Underestimates the Great American Earnings Machine

 We’re only halfway through the month, but so far the old trading adage “Sell in May and go away” seems a little premature.

-This Thursday, the S&P 500 Index closed at a new record high, topping the previous record set on April 24 and extending the 6-year bull run even further.
-The surge came on the heels of weak economic data this week, which likely assured investors that the Federal Reserve will withhold raising interest rates this summer, if not this year.
+Last Thursday, the S&P 500 Index closed at new consecutive record highs, topping the previous record set on April 24 and further extending the six-year bull run.
+The surge came on the heels of weaker economic data last week, leading investors to believe that the Federal Reserve will refrain from raising interest rates this summer, if not this year.

 All 10 sectors ended Thursday’s session in the black, with technology leading the rally.
 Apple, held in both our All American Equity Fund (GBTFX) and Holmes Macro Trends Fund (MEGAX), and Facebook, held in MEGAX, made the widest gains.